-One of the most common types of inherited alopecia (hair loss) is androgenic alopecia, which you might recognize better as male/female pattern baldness.
-If you have a family history of balding, then it could be an indicator for your hair loss, too.
-Some people are simply more likely to experience hair loss because of their genetic predisposition.
+One of the most common types of hair loss is androgenic alopecia, also known as male or female pattern baldness.
+If you have a family history of balding, then it could be an indicator of your hair loss, too.
+Some people are simply more likely to experience hair loss because it’s passed down in their genes.

-It’s commonly said that the ‘balding’ gene is passed down from your mother’s side, but this statement isn’t strictly true – hair loss on either side of the family can increase the risk of balding.
+Mythbusting: It’s commonly said that the ‘balding’ gene is passed down from your mother’s side, but this statement isn’t completely true – hair loss on either side of the family can increase the risk of balding.

 Testosterone is released continuously in men and levels decrease progressively with age.
 It is estimated that male testosterone levels typically drop 0.8% per year after age 40.
 This decrease in testosterone can correspond to hair loss in some men.

 Aside from your genes and hormones, hair loss can be affected by environmental factors and your lifestyle.
 In general, living as healthily as possible, including not smoking, drinking in moderation, avoiding sun exposure, and following a healthy diet, will help to keep your hair looking its best in addition to being better for your overall health.